-There are 14 day care center.
-There is a 1:1 ratio of number of day care centers and number of day care workers.
+There are 14 daycare centers.
+There is a 1:1 ratio of a number of day care centers and a number of day care workers.
 Brgy.
 Sampaloc has the highest number of registered students.
-Sixty children have been accounted in Brgy.
-Binuangan Day Care Center, followed by Quiling Day Care Center with 49 enrollees, Poblacion 6 Day Care Center (35 enrollees), while San Guillermo has lowest enrollees with 15 students only.
-There are nine (9) public elementary schools and there are four Secondary schools, one public school and three private schools.
+Sixty children have been accounted for in Brgy.
+Binuangan Day Care Center, followed by Quiling Day Care Center with 49 enrollees, Poblacion 6 Day Care Center (35 enrollees), while San Guillermo has the lowest number of enrollees with 15 students only.
+There are nine (9) public elementary schools and there are four Secondary schools, one public school, and three private schools.

 1. Agriculture Sector

 a.
 Crop Production

 Based on HLURB crop production computation, which are: Percentage of crop production area to municipality/city land area = Area devoted to crop production (ha.)/Total municipality/city land area (ha.) x 100% crop production = 699.07ha/3,796.32ha x 100 = 18.41% Talisay has 18.41% of crop production; while there are no data devoted to specific crops thus the percentage of agricultural land devoted to specific crops cannot be computed.
 Although plant nursery is not merely in agriculture, it is one of the major contributors in the industry of crop production especially in “retail nurseries” agricultural crop production.
 In fact, most of the residents have their own plants nursery within their yards.
 Further, based on Strategic Agricultural and Fisheries Development Zoning (SAFDZ) of Talisay, the majority (73.52%) of the municipality of Talisay falls into Non-Agricultural uses and only 21.48% is considered agricultural.